chjj/blessed/README.md

   matter whether the keys are locked.
 - __dockBorders__ - automatically "dock" borders with other elements instead of overlapping, depending on position (__experimental__). for example:
-- __doubleWidth__ - allow for rendering of East Asian double-width characters. this is behind an option because it may affect performance negatively.
+- __fullUnicode__ - allow for rendering of East Asian double-width characters. also enable proper rendering of utf-16 surrogate pairs. this allows you to display text above the basic multilingual plane. this is behind an option because it may affect performance slightly negatively. without this option enabled, all double-width and surrogate pair characters will be replaced by `??` and `?` respectively.
-- __doubleWidthPerfect__ - handle high code point double-width characters,
-  without this option, high code point double width characters just show up as `?`. that being said, this option will slow content parsing a fair amount.

 These border-overlapped elements: